KTH-AC/matplotlib-kthcolors/README.md

 ## Installation
 Installation steps may vary depending on your OS.
-In general, I would expect the following instructions to work just fine.
+On Linux and MacOS, I would expect the following instructions to work just fine.

 You need Python 2 or 3 on your computer.
 Moreover, you need `python-pip` and `python-setuptools`.